PratikGajane/PratikGajane.github.io/_pages/teaching.md

 author_profile: true
 ---

+* I hold the UTQ(University Teaching Qualification) i.e. BKO(Basiskwalificatie Onderwijs) certificate.
+This certificate is regarded as a proof of the competence of teaching in academic settings in the Netherlands.

 | Course Name                                       | Level      |  Role                      | #Students |  University                   |
 |  :---:                                            |  :---:     | :---:                      | :---:     |  :---:                        |